 But, it is not uncommon, for the gasket to wear out and start leaking oil.

-So, if you see drops of engine oil under the car; it may be due to, a faulty oil pan gasket.
-Above all, engine oil, is like blood; you don’t want any leaks or complete failure, could be right around the corner.
+Therefore, if you see drops of engine oil under the car, it may be due to, a faulty oil pan gasket.
+Consequently, engine oil, is like blood to your engine.
+So, you don’t want any leaks or complete failure, could be right around the corner.

-And, that’s why, making sure that the oil level in your engine; stays at the right levels, should be a top concern.
+And, that’s why, making sure that the oil level, stays at the right level, should be a top concern.
 But, there are many other factors to consider, that are responsible, for keeping the oil in the engine.

 So, the oil pan gasket is one of the most important elements, in keeping your oil where it belongs.
 Consequently, engine oil pans, hold most of the oil in an engine, at a given time.